-Joshua Dressler, Distinguished University Professor and the Frank R. Strong Chair in Law Emeritus, is one of the country’s most respected authorities on the subjects of criminal law and criminal procedure.
+Joshua Dressler, Distinguished University Professor and Professor of Law Emeritus, is one of the country’s most respected authorities on the subjects of criminal law and criminal procedure.
 Before joining the Moritz College of Law faculty in 2001, Dressler held the first Distinguished Professor and Scholar Chair at the University of Pacific, McGeorge School of Law, where he also was honored with the University Eberhardt Teaching and Scholar Award.
 Before that, he taught at Wayne State University, where he received the prestigious Donald H. Gordon Teaching Excellence Award, and at Hamline University, where he received the Best Professor Award from the student body.
 He also won the Outstanding 1L Professor award from students at the University of California, Los Angeles (1984), University of Nevada at Las Vegas (2018), and at Moritz (2011-12).

 Due to Dressler’s international renown, he has been a visiting professor at some of the nation’s best-known law schools, including University of Michigan, UCLA, Fordham University, University of California, Arizona State University, and the University of Texas.
 He also has taught courses at the University of British Columbia and University of Auckland in New Zealand.

 In 2005, Dressler received the honor of giving a University Distinguished Lecture, on the subject of battered women, to The Ohio State University community.
 In 2007, he received a University Distinguished Scholar Award.
 In 2014, Ohio State honored him as a Distinguished University Professor, which is the university’s highest faculty honor.